xerberde/ecosquirrel-dsa5-roller/README.md

 ### Settings

-* Enable/Disable each dice row in settings dialog to show or not show in popup
+* Enable/Disable each dice roll in settings dialog to show or not show in popup
 * Change LeP regeneration dice roll form 1D6 to 1D3
 * Change number of rows with displayed bonus from 1-10